facebook••facebook••youtube••contact••index••home

 radio_tower_icon RFI Resistance

 The thick steel case provides great RFI shielding.
-In RFI prone downtown Honolulu, no static or rogue radio stations were evident while using the Beta 27.
+In RFI prone Honolulu, no static or rogue radio stations were evident while using the Beta 27.

 Expressive icon Voiceover

 I create instructional videos on music topics, using the Beta 27 for voiceovers and talking head.
+Here's how I used the Beta 27 in this endeavor.

 Speaking Distance

-For voiceovers in my video, "The Buzz Threshold," I spoke 10 cm (4") from the mic, no offset, invoking a mild proximity effect.
-For talking head, I spoke offset about 30 degrees and 20 cm from the mic to avoid covering my face.
-The result was a natural rendering of my voice: brighter and less bassy compared to the voiceover.
+For voiceovers in my video, the "Buzz Threshold," I spoke 10 cm (4") from the mic, no offset, invoking a mild proximity effect.
+For talking head, I was offset 30 degrees and 20 cm from the capsule to avoid "mic face."
+The result was a natural vocal rendering: brighter and less bassy compared to the voiceover.

 I don't move around much while speaking so the narrow acceptance angle of the supercardioid polar pattern didn't result in dropouts.
 However, an animated vocalist may be better served with the wider cardioid pattern of the SM27.